+Career progression

-Career progression We use PwC Professional, a global career progression framework.
-PwC Professional helps our people develop into well-rounded professionals and leaders with the capabilities and confidence to produce high-quality work, deliver an efficient and effective experience for our clients, execute our strategy, and support our brand.
-As part of the framework, individuals meet with their Career Coaches regularly to discuss their development, progression and performance.
+A. F. Ferguson & Co. uses The PwC Professional, our global career progression framework, which sets out clear expectations at all staff levels across five key dimensions.
+The framework underpins all elements of career development and helps our people develop into well-rounded professionals and leaders with the capabilities and confidence to produce high-quality work, deliver an efficient and effective experience for our clients, execute our strategy, and support our brand.
+Our annual performance cycle is supported by continuous feedback conversations and regular check-ins with the individual's Team Leaders to discuss their development, progression and performance

+Retention

-Retention Turnover in the public accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide make our staff highly sought after in the external market.
+Turnover in the public accounting profession is often high because as accounting standards and regulations change, accountants are in demand and the development experience we provide makes our staff highly sought after in the external market.
 Our voluntary turnover rate fluctuates based on many factors, including the overall market demand for talent.